MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/monitor-virtual-machine-analyze.md

 ## Analyze log data with Log Analytics

 Use Log Analytics to perform custom analysis of your log data to dig deeper into the data used to create the views in workbooks and VM insights.
-Connsider analyzing different logic and aggregations of that data, or correlate security data collected by Microsoft Defender for Cloud and Microsoft Sentinel with your [health and availability data](monitor-virtual-machine-data-collection.md).
+Consider analyzing different logic and aggregations of that data, or correlate security data collected by Microsoft Defender for Cloud and Microsoft Sentinel with your [health and availability data](monitor-virtual-machine-data-collection.md).

 You don't necessarily need to understand how to write a log query to use Log Analytics.
 There are multiple prebuilt queries that you can select and either run without modification or use as a start to a custom query.
 Select **Queries** at the top of the Log Analytics screen, and view queries with a **Resource type** of **Virtual machines** or **Virtual machine scale sets**.
 For information on how to use these queries, see [Using queries in Azure Monitor Log Analytics](../logs/queries.md).
 For a tutorial on how to use Log Analytics to run queries and work with their results, see [Log Analytics tutorial](../logs/log-analytics-tutorial.md).